 Why I Love Being a Charismatic Christian

 In 2014, God gave me four specific dreams that led me out of my Hawaiian church to my present church.
+This was the first time I made a major decision in my life because of God-given dreams.
+I was able to bring what God imparted to me from the Hawaiian church and share it with my new church.
 We have seen God deliver over 100 women and girls out of human trafficking in Hawaii.
 Community houses take in victims of human trafficking and drug abuse.
 We expect God’s Spirit to show up and pray weekly for physical and emotional healings.
 We share prophecies, including prophetic art.
 People have been healed of cancer and other diseases.
-A young girl’s leg grew longer (and it was confirmed by doctors).
+A young girl’s leg that was shorter than the other grew to the same length (and it was confirmed by doctors).
 Countless inner healings have set people free.
 Annually we have Holy Spirit Retreats for people to learn and experience more of the Holy Spirit.
 Each retreat is unique because God works in creative, personal, and powerful ways.

 In the Charismatic stream, I see more of God’s power and presence at work in my life and in others as people are healed and transformed both inside and outside the church.
 My relationship with God is richer because of my relationship with the Father, Son, and Holy Spirit.

 “All glory to God, who is able, through his mighty power at work within us, to accomplish infinitely more than we might ask or think” (Ephesians 3:20).